-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments apply to micro and/or small enterprises within the meaning of the Annex to Recommendation 2003/361/EC.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments EE (Drafting): 8.
+By XXXX, the Commission shall report on the evaluation of this Article to the Council.
+The evaluation shall be carried out, in particular, with a view to assessing the scope of this Article, and whether this Article should also apply to micro and/or small enterprises within the meaning of the Annex to Recommendation 2003/361/EC.
 AT (Drafting): Article 22a Duty to inform about the role of the platform 1.
 At the earliest opportunity and directly before the conclusion of the distance contract with a third party supplier, online platforms that allow consumers to conclude distance contracts with traders must inform the consumer, in a prominent manner, that the consumer will be entering into a contract with the third party and not with the online marketplace.
-2. If the consumer can only conclude distance contracts with third party traders and not with the platform, an information that eliminates any confusion about contractual roles at the earliest opportunity and in a prominent manner shall be deemed sufficient. platforms as a result of tighter scrutiny of traders on large platforms.
+2. If the consumer can only conclude distance contracts with third party traders and not with the platform, an information that eliminates any confusion about contractual roles at the earliest opportunity and in a prominent manner shall be deemed sufficient.
+We propose to add the review clause to article 22 as to take into account the overall impact of the Article on the service providers excluded from the scope of the Article, including the possible transfer of illegal activities to such platforms as a result of tighter scrutiny of traders on large platforms.
 AT (Comments): Since Article 5 (3) does not contain an information duty of the online marketplace, it will not give rise to liability of the online marketplace if it fails to inform about the fact that the consumer will enter a contract with a third party.
 Therefore it is necessary to provide for a positive obligation.
 If the online marketplace violates its information duty, the consumer can either exercise the rights and remedies for the non-performance against the online marketplace (see ECJ C-149/15) or the online marketplace is liable for damages caused by the consumer's misconception.
-Article 23 FR (Drafting): CZ (Comments): Transparency reporting obligations for providers of online platforms Article 23 Transparency reporting obligations for providers of online platforms CZ accepts the concept of transparency reporting of the regulation of illegal content, which will improve the possibilities of the public to follow and assess whether the application of the regulation is conducted in a way that is